thunderbird/developer-docs/thunderbird-development/fixing-a-bug/README.md

 Once you finished taking care of your favorite bug and have your patch at hand, it is time to upload your patch.
 Open the patch file in your code editor and make sure it includes all your code changes, and your name and commit message at the top.

-If everything looks good, you can access the selected bug in [BugZilla](https://bugzilla.mozilla.org) and click on the **Attach File** link located above the first comment.
+If everything looks good, you can access the selected bug in [Bugzilla](https://bugzilla.mozilla.org) and click on the **Attach File** link located above the first comment.

 ## Ask for a Review

-When uploading a patch to BugZilla, you can request a review from the user who opened the bug or another developer.
+When uploading a patch to Bugzilla, you can request a review from the user who opened the bug or another developer.
 Simply select the `?` in the dropdown selector in the _review_ option of the **Flags** section.
 An input field will appear which will allow you to type the name or username of the user you want to review your patch.